2025-2026 Academic Catalog

 Second-Year Writing

-The Second-Year Writing Seminar, taken by students who have completed the First-Year Writing Seminar, is an intermediate level composition course focused on writing for the common good.
-This course is a distinctive feature of the UD Common Academic Program in that it offers students the opportunity to apply their critical reading, rhetorical abilities, and argumentation skills to engage with different kinds of communities, understand the complexity of social problems, and offer solutions through research practices that center human experience.
+The Second-Year Writing Seminar, taken by students who have completed the First-Year Humanities Commons requirement, is an intermediate-level composition course focused on writing for the common good.
+The course is a distinctive feature of the UD Common Academic Program in that it offers students the opportunity to apply their critical reading, rhetorical abilities, and argumentation skills to engage with different kinds of communities, understand the complexity of social problems, and offer solutions through research practices that center human experience.
 It fulfills the second-year writing requirement for CAP.

 Oral Communication